Active Working Groups

 • Network with peers across Europe, and connect with potential partners for future research projects (with or without the IE signature).

-• Gain visibility as a member of IE WG and related outcomes
+• Gain visibility as a member of IE WG and related outcomes - endorsed by IE Board on behalf of 200 institutions

 • Strengthen your academic leadership profile with experience in coordination, consensus-building, and cross-border collaboration.